Ezzud/minecraftlauncher-template/README.md

 <h3>I Install the workspace</h3>
 <p>

-- Download all requirements from the requirement section
+1.0 - Download all requirements from the requirement section <br />
-- Open your Java IDE (Eclipse, IntelliJ)
+1.1 - Open your Java IDE (Eclipse, IntelliJ)<br />
-- Optional: With Eclipse IDE, open the ".project" file on launcher & bootstrap
+1.2 - Optional: With Eclipse IDE, open the ".project" file on launcher & bootstrap (Easier)<br />
-- Create a JavaProject for Launcher, AND ANOTHER for Bootstrap (⚠ Launcher & Bootstrap are 2 different programs)
+1.3 - Create a JavaProject for Launcher, AND ANOTHER for Bootstrap (⚠ Launcher & Bootstrap are 2 different programs)<br />
-- Import respective launcher & bootstrap files into each project
+1.4 - Import respective launcher & bootstrap files into each project<br />
-- Import required Libraries
+1.5 - Import required Libraries<br />

 </p>